dljw98/Capstone-Project/README.md

     - Secondary Objective: If cannot fulfil all orders, Maximize the total possible Revenue Gain from the taken orders.
     - Tertiary Objective: Prioritize giving orders to phlebotomist with better Service Quality and/or lower Cost.

+    - In addition to these 3 objective functions, we have also implemented a <b>Reverse objective function</b> that takes in a previously generated Optimal Routes from the Matching Algorithm and return a list of available phlebotomists and time windows given a new customer's order location.
+This allows for incremental matching without re-running the whole Matching Algorithm.
+Application-wise, it allows us to make this a Closed-loop solution and truly extending the Primary Objective of reducing travel times - which in turns allow Tata 1mg team to take on more orders and thus pushing the maximum revenue frontier.

 - <b>Multi-Dimensional Constraints</b>
     - Maximum Carrying Capacity per phlebotomist in a single trip
     - Customer Time Windows